Decrease your chances of getting Alzheimer's and Dementia

 Approximately half of snorers experience a narrowing of the airway that creates an obstruction.
 This blockage causes breathing to stop for up to a minute or more.
 Obstructive Sleep Apnea (OSA) leads to critical drops in the oxygen levels in the blood, and may occur dozens of times each night.
 The release of stress hormones as your body undergoes distress contributes to a host of medical disorders.

 Numerous factors can influence snoring including alcohol, sleep position, weight, and jaw position during sleep.
-Drs.
-Cohen and Patel can help you understand snoring and what it may mean in your particular situation.
+Dr. Cohen can help you understand snoring and what it may mean in your particular situation.
 Treatment may be simpler than you think as you experience the remarkable benefits of healthy sleep.

 What is OSA?